dentarg/auth0-blog/_posts/is-faceid-really-secure.markdown

 * **Use [2-factor authentication](https://auth0.com/learn/two-factor-authentication/).** Traditional 2-factor authentication uses a password paired with an auto-generated, random PIN.
 Biometric 2-factor authentication can instead use a face scan combined with a retinal scan or fingerprint to verify the user and add another layer of security.
 Since not all users take their data privacy [as seriously as they should](https://www.troyhunt.com/face-id-touch-id-pins-no-id-and-pragmatic-security/), companies can help by making 2-factor authentication mandatory.
 * **Limit where face recognition can be used,** especially until the kinks are worked out.
 For example, use it to unlock phones but not to make payments.
 Someone other than the user accessing private messages is intrusive, but a stranger accessing private financial information is damaging.
 * **Store face scans locally, on devices.** Meaning even if there's a request for scanned data, it isn't available to the company to share.
 For an added layer of protection, companies can [encrypt the data with a key](https://www.wired.com/story/apples-faceid-could-be-a-powerful-tool-for-mass-spying/) that they don't have access to.
 This leaves users with power and ownership of their data and helps companies protect user privacy.

+{% include tweet_quote.html quote_text="Don't lock users into one password option.
+Use MFA.
+Limit where face recognition can be used." %}

 ## Taking the Next Step